-Today you'll learn step-by-step how to install Kali Linux on VirtualBox using a VirtualBox image in a Mac OSX.
+Today you'll learn step by step how to install Kali Linux on VirtualBox in Mac OSX using a Virtualbox image of Kali.

 While this tutorial is done using a Mac, the process for PC (windows) users should be similar.